DaveParr/snakes_and_lambdas/slides.md

 - whole scale
   - `across all`
 - immediate response
-  - can't afford a cold start
+  - can't afford a cold start: 'lambda your lambda'
 - 24:7 flat load
   - need 100% load 100% of the time